the-scouts/por/src/por/expected/chapter-3.exp.rst

 b.
 This number may be exceeded with the agreement of the Group Scout Leader.
 When deciding on the Colony size, Leaders should take into account the leadership available, the needs of the young people and the capacity of the meeting venue and whether it might be more effective to run more than one Colony.

    **Leadership**
 c.
-The operation of the Colony must be overseen by a Leader or team of Leaders.
+The operation of a Colony must be overseen by a Leader or team of Leaders.

    A Colony Leadership team comprises all Section Leaders, Assistant Section Leaders, Section Assistants, and Explorer Scout Young Leaders working with the Colony.
-Working with this Colony Leadership team, the Section Leader(s) have responsibility for the planning of the programme and the management of the Colony.
+Working with the Colony Leadership team, the Section Leader(s) have responsibility for the planning of the programme and the management of the Colony.

-   Where there is more than one Section Leader appointed, only one of the Section Leaders may opt-in to be an ex officio member of the Group executive Committee (rule `3.23(b)(iii)). <https://scouts.org.uk/por/3-the-scout-group#3.23#3.23>`__
+   Where there is more than one Section Leader appointed to the Colony, only one of the Section Leaders may opt-in to be an ex officio member of the Group Executive Committee (rule 3.24(b)(iii)).

 d.
 The delivery of the Colony programme is the responsibility of the Colony Leadership team, led by the Section Leader(s).
 Additional adults (for example parents, subject experts from the community) may be used on a regular or occasional basis to support the programme delivery.
-All additional adults need to conform to the Personal Enquiry and criminal records disclosures checks requirements detailed in Rule `3.26(b). <https://scouts.org.uk/por/3-the-scout-group#3.26#3.26>`__
+All additional adults need to conform to the Personal Enquiry and criminal records disclosures checks requirements detailed in Rule 3.27(b).

    Explorer Scout Young Leaders are part of the Colony Leadership team but remain the responsibility of the Section Leader and must adhere to Rule `4.37. <https://scouts.org.uk/por/4-the-scout-district/#4.37#4.37>`__